Global Well-Posedness and Long-time Asymptotics for the Defocussing Davey-Stewartson II Equation in $H^{1,1}(R^2)$: Introduction

 a nonlinear, completely integrable dispersive equation in two space dimensions.
-Here $\partial$ and $\overline{\partial}$ are the usual operators ($z=x+iy$)
+Here and in what follows, $z=x_1+ix_2$ and

-and $q=q(z,\overline{z},t)$.
-The DS II\ equation may be regarded as a two-dimensional analogue of the defocussing cubic nonlinear Schr\"{o}dinger equation in one space dimension; it is one of a multiparameter family of models proposed by Benny-Roskes \cite{BR:1969} and Davey-Stewartson \cite{DS:1974} to model the propagation of nonlinear surface waves in shallow water (see Ghidaglia-Saut \cite{GS:1989} for a physical derivation and for extensive local well-posedness results).
+The defocussing DS II equation may be regarded as a two-dimensional analogue of the defocussing cubic nonlinear Schr\"{o}dinger equation in one space dimension: it is one of a multiparameter family of models proposed by Benny-Roskes \cite{BR:1969} and Davey-Stewartson \cite{DS:1974} to model the propagation of weakly nonlinear surface waves in shallow water (see Ghidaglia-Saut \cite{GS:1990} for a physical derivation and extensive local well-posedness results).